-- Creating additional ServiceMonitor, PodMonitor, and PrometheusRule objects in the openshift- and kube- projects. - Modifying any resources or objects deployed in the penshift-monitoring or openshift-userworkload-monitoring projects.
+- Creating additional ServiceMonitor, PodMonitor, and PrometheusRule objects in the openshift-\ and kube-\ projects. - Modifying any resources or objects deployed in the openshift-monitoring or openshift-user-workload-monitoring projects.
 The resources created by the OpenShift Container Platform monitoring stack are not meant to be used by any other resources, as there are no guarantees about their backward compatibility.